Pierre

 And if you are a student researching the most famous monuments of France, a big welcome!
 You’re in the right place!

-Pick the info you need to feed your essay and don’t forget to click on some of the internal links that will guide you to more info about the monument.
+Pick the info you need to feed your essay, and don’t forget to click on internal links that will guide you to more information about the monument.
 You’ll also find a mini English-French glossary at the end of the article.

 And if you’d like to experience our French moments, why not subscribe to our newsletter?